 Chen is a specialist bird photographer from Taiwan.
 His work is hugely influential.
 And he won the Hamdan International Photography Award in 2019.

 His work is a collection of stunning action shots.
 He stops time and allows us to view birds at their most electric.
-The images are vibrant with colour and movement.
+The images are vibrant with color and movement.
 And he demonstrates tremendous skill in capturing birds in motion.

 Jan Wegener is an Australian photographer dedicated to the art of photographing birds.
 Jan is an expert in this field.
 And he shares his knowledge of bird photography on his YouTube channel.